 Again, Goodrich rose before the count of 10 on unsteady legs, and Marquez wasted little time zeroing in with a straight right-left hook combo that blasted Goodrich to the canvass for the third time.
 [The] referee immediately called a halt without bothering to issue a count.
 [End Lim item]

 Boxing runs very deep in the Marquez family.
 Arturo is managed by his father and trained by his grandfather and namesake – Arturo Marquez – who first took Raul to the gym when he was nine years old and taught him how to box.

-Arturo said, “My grandpa has a gym here in the North Shore area of Houston – Marquez Boxing – and that’s where I train.
+In an earlier interview, Arturo said, “My grandpa has a gym here in the North Shore area of Houston – Marquez Boxing – and that’s where I train.
 I get some sparring there, but I also go to Lou Savarese’s gym downtown and there’s a lot of sparring there.
 Sometimes I go to Juan Diaz’ Baby Bull Gym and sometimes I go to Ronnie Shield’s gym.